 GOUT IN THE HAND

 The management of gout is usually with anti-inflammatories.
 Colchicine is a common drug that is used to suppress the inflammation acutely.
 Furthermore, a hand specialist may recommend diet control, lifestyle modification and certain drugs (Probenecid or Zyloprim) to help prevent the raised uric acid levels by

-The diagnosis is often made by arthroscopical biopsies when infection is suspected.
+The diagnosis is often made by arthroscopic biopsies when an infection is suspected.
 Treatment is conservative with anti-inflammatories and rest.